-It is unclear what, if any, accommodation the district will make for teachers required to teach this material who’s moral or religious convictions are violated by its content.
+It is unclear what, if any, accommodation the district will make for teachers required to teach this material who’s moral or religious convictions may be violated by its content.

-Extended Summary of Planned Parenthood Curriculum Get Real Proposed to Spokane Public Schools, 2017
+Extended Summary of Planned Parenthood Curriculum Get Real Proposed to Spokane Public Schools in 2017

 What Planned Parenthood Get Real curriculum WILL and WILL NOT teach:

-NOTE: The following points are excerpted directly from the 989 pages of Get Real curriculum that was voted forward by the Human Growth & Development Citizens Advisory Committee (HGD CAC) for School Board approval in May and September 2017.
-The following points note what the Planned Parenthood material expressly teaches by grade and, where appropriate, important related information that is left out of this curriculum.
+NOTE: The following points are excerpted directly from the 989 pages of Get Real curriculum that was voted forward by the Human Growth & Development Citizens Advisory Committee (HGD CAC) for School Board approval in May and September 2017 and subsequently referred back to District Curriculum developers for partial inclusion in the now-proposed curriculum (4.11.2018).
+The following points note what the FULL Planned Parenthood material expressly teaches by grade and, where appropriate, important related information that is left out of this curriculum.
 This is a condensed, not exhaustive, list of issues in this material.
-If you would like a more complete copy of additional observations, please email John Repsold, HGD CAC member directly at
+Specific chapters of Get Real may or may not appear in the newly proposed District curriculum.

 All italics besides curriculum name are added for emphasis.
 Section and page numbers appear with their grade level first followed by either a dash (-) and the page number (for example 6-33 is 6th Grade, page 33) or a dot and the numbered activity/section (such as 6.8-3 indicating 6th Grade, lesson 8, section 3).